kazurayam/healthcare-tests-speed-measurement-of-versions/README.md

 The [`Test Cases/Main Test Cases/TC1_Verify Successful Login`](https://github.com/katalon-studio-samples/healthcare-tests/blob/master/Scripts/Main%20Test%20Cases/TC1_Verify%20Successful%20Login/Script1482850539026.groovy) contains a single call to `WebUI.openBrowser()` and 5 times of calls to other action keywords (click, setText, verifyElementPresent).
 This test case script is a small one; not typical.
 Users would have much larger scripts with hundreds of calls to action keywords.

 Please imagin that a Test Case contains a single call to `WebUI.openBrowser()` and 200 times of calls to other action keywords, then how will the speed ratio become?
 I belive, the ration will become larger.
 E.g, 2.00.
-This suggests, **Katalon Studio v10 runs slower than v9 and may take twice as long to process.**.
+This means, **Katalon Studio v10 runs slower than v9 and may take twice as long to process.**.

 ## Conclusion

-This suggests, **Katalon Studio v10 runs slower than v9.**.
+Katalon Studio v10 runs slower than v9.
 But I haven't studied the reason of the speed difference yet.